 “Lastly, Finard considered the B Shares and PCs to be debt-like for both the Return Analysis and Investment Objectives.
 There were floors and ceilings on the returns, thus fixing the possible range of returns for the PCs and B Shares.
 Likewise, there was a known return and a return of principal for both instruments and Pritired did not expect to be rewarded for any increase in the value of the SAS entity.
 These are very persuasive pieces of evidence that genuinely support his opinion.”
 (Page 41)

 “The experts reached different conclusions: Finard opined that the instruments were more debt-like, whereas Carron [President of NERA retained by Principal] opined that the characteristics were more equity-like.
 The Court finds the analysis of Carron and Finard helpful in analyzing the risk and reward attributes of the PCs and B Shares, as well as understanding the economics of the Pritired transaction.
 The Court incorporates the findings of these experts in its own examination of the risk and reward attributes of these instruments.
 The Court finds, on balance, that the investment characteristics were like debt.”
 (Page 44)

-US District Court Opinion (September 2011)
+US Tax Court Opinion (April 2010)